openSUSE/IBus-Theme-Tools/README.md

 After changing the GTK theme, the program will automatically add the startup item of changing IBus GTK theme to the current user's `$HOME/.config/autostart/` directory.

 Sample startup item file: [org.hollowman.ibus-gtk-theme-customize.desktop](org.hollowman.ibus-gtk-theme-customize.desktop)

+If you install themes that support GNOME shell style, you can also choose to extract IBus style, but you can only use it on GNOME desktop.

 ### GNOME desktop